-Our school is working with the [LOCAL HEALTH DEPARTMENT] to follow up with the confirmed COVID-19 positive person and will reach out to all persons who are identified as having had close contact with the confirmed COVID-19 positive person to recommend home quarantine and contacting a medical professional or county public health to see if COVID-19 testing is recommended.
+Our school is working with the [LOCAL HEALTH DEPARTMENT] to follow up with the confirmed COVID-19 positive person and will reach out to all persons who are identified as having had close contact with the confirmed COVID-19 positive person to recommend home quarantine and contacting a medical profession or county public health COVID-19 testing.
 If you or your child are not contacted, it means that you or your child were not identified as exposed to the confirmed COVID-19 positive person.